darcyclarke/sleepover/readme.md

 Type: `number`

-The number, in ms, that you'd like to delay execution of your code.
+The number, in ms, that you'd like to delay execution of your code. (utilizes the [`Atomics`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) API under the hood)

 ### over(times, callback)